 However, some minor side effects may occur from the device itself.
 If it does not rest comfortably on your head, it may cause mild chafing, itching or tenderness on your scalp.
 Moreover, if it has been shared and/or has not been properly cleaned between uses, it may carry bacteria that could cause scalp acne.

-There are several effective hair growth treatments that you can use alongside (or as alternatives to)laser hair growth caps to improve your hair loss.
+There are several effective hair loss treatments that you can use alongside (or as alternatives to) laser hair growth caps to treat hair loss.
 The most effective are:

 If you are experiencing hair loss, the best thing you can do is to book a consultation with a trichologist for the first signs of hair thinning and balding.
 That is because certain types of alopecia are progressive, which means they can get worse if they are not properly treated.